supasuge/GrizzCTF2024-Official/Crypto/Vigenere_Oh_My/writeup/WRITEUP.md

 ZABCDEFGHIJKLMNOPQRSTUVWXY
 ```

-Because we know each flag stars wity **GRIZZCTF** let's simply input this above the ciphertext to see what we can find:
+Because we know each flag starts with **GRIZZCTF** let's simply input this below the ciphertext along with the known plaintext to see what we can find manually:
 ```
 GSKZAETGQUPWOVHLBIRJIHUJESGGSKZANYCGASUIMQVFIRJBZMABFCRTIRJBZMABFCRTCNEETGOALGSNGHBRPZ
 GRIZZCTFxxxxxxxxxxxxxxxxxxxGRIZZLYBEARSILOVEGRIZZLYBEARSGRIZZLYBEARSANDCTFMAKESMEHAPPY
 ```
 Above, we can easily notice that the first letter is unchanged.
-This means the key is likely letter A for this position.
+This means the key is likely letter A for this index position.

-$G+A[0] mod 26$ -> 0 (Plaintext Unchanged in ciphertext)
+$$G[6] + A[0] \mod(26) = G[6]$$

 A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A..A
 **G**SK**Z**AE**T**GQ**U**PW**O**VH**L**BI**R**JI**H**UJ**E**SG**G**SK**Z**AN**Y**CG**A**SU**I**MQ**V**FI**R**JB**Z**MA**B**FC**R**TI**R**JB**Z**MA**B**FC**R**TC**N**EE**T**GO**A**LG**S**NG**H**BR**P**Z